 What is a good non-traditional Christmas dinner?

-If you are looking for an easy way to enjoy healthy Christmas recipes, here's one of my favorite tips.
-Rather than feel confined to a traditional 3-course meal, why not just make a favourite low-carb casserole or even a fathead pizza, and call it a day?
+If you are looking for an easy way to enjoy healthy Christmas recipes?
+Rather than feeling confined to a traditional 3-course meal, why not just make a favorite low-carb casserole, keto pot roast, beef stroganoff, cooking prime rib, or even a fathead pizza, and call it a day?

-While eating a fancy meal may seem tied to the holidays, eating simple doesn't take away from the spirit of them.
-Pair your main dish with a side salad or your favourite roasted veg, and make sure you are fueled for all the unwrapping of gifts!
+While eating a fancy meal may seem tied to the holidays, eating simple doesn't take away from their spirit.
+Pair your main dish with a side salad and extra virgin olive oil or your favorite roasted vegetables with garlic butter, and make sure you are fueled for all the unwrapping of gifts!

 What do I do with holiday leftovers?

-- Add leftover meats into omelettes and scrambles.
+- Add leftover meats into omelets and scrambles.

-- Enjoy the leftover meat and veg as a massive salad.
+- Enjoy any leftover meat and vegetables on top of a large healthy salad.

-- Bake up leftovers into a meat cupcake, similar to this one.
+- Bake up leftovers into a mini meatloaf cupcake.

 - Create stews and soups with leftover ingredients.

-Wishing you all a very happy Christmas, and healthy new year.
+Wishing you all a very Merry Christmas, and a healthy happy new year.